TheUltimateWarMachine/amino-acid-encoder/README.md

 ************************************************************************************************************************

 :: To decode: call **decode(num-arr)**
 -decode will take the array that encode function does.
+[27, 27] will become "ATGCATGC"
 ************************************************************************************************************************